 - Collaborative approaches are important also in the competitive marketplace.
 A strategic change can be better facilitated through liaisons and collaborations at sectoral- industry-/levels of the economy

-- Enduring alliances created by key economic actors around same goals may be key to carrying the momentum of a strategic economic transformation, where political commitment/leadership is diluted.
+- Enduring alliances created by key economic actors around the same goals may be key to carrying the momentum of a strategic economic transformation, where political commitment/leadership is diluted.